 ArcCatalog and ArcToolbox are graphical user interfaces (GUIs) specifically designed to simplify the creation and management of a spatial database.
 These applications provide the easiest method for creating spatial data in an Informix database.
-With these tools you can convert ESRI® coverages and shapefile format into ArcSDE feature classes.
+With these tools you can convert ESRI coverages and shapefiles into ArcSDE feature classes.
 You can also import an ArcSDE export file containing the data of a business table, feature class, or raster column.

-Multiversioned ArcSDE data can be edited directly with either file ArcCatalog or file $ArcMap^{TM}$.
+Multiversioned ArcSDE data can be edited directly with either ArcCatalog or ArcMapTM.